onXmaps/jirafy-changelog/cypress/fixtures/stripBrackets/input-brackets.md

 [ABC-123], ABC-124 Some brackets, but not all
 [ABC-123 Unmatched open bracket
 ABC-123] Unmatched closing bracket
-]ABC-1 Unmatched closing bracket at beginning - do we want to handle this?
-ABC-1[ Unmatched opening bracket at end - do we want to handle this?
-[[ABC-1]] Double brackets around ticket - do we want to handle this?
-[]ABC-1[] Matched set of brackets before or after ticket - do we want to handle this?
+]ABC-1 Unmatched closing bracket at beginning - no change ABC-1[ Unmatched opening bracket at end - no change [[ABC-1]] Double brackets around ticket - remove inner set of brackets []ABC-1[] Matched set of brackets before or after ticket - no change